getpelican/pelican-plugins/simple_footnotes/README.md

 Simple Footnotes
 ================

+**NOTE: [This plugin has been moved to its own repository](https://github.com/pelican-plugins/simple-footnotes).
+Please file any issues/PRs there.
+Once all plugins have been migrated to the [new Pelican Plugins organization](https://github.com/pelican-plugins), this monolithic repository will be archived.**

 A Pelican plugin to add footnotes to blog posts.

 When writing a post or page, add a footnote like this: